Drinking water testing and services

 If you use municipal tap water for home haemodialysis treatment, complete our Critical Water User registration form or call 905-791-7800, extension 4685.

-We’ll contact you before a scheduled water interruption so you can plan ahead.
+We’ll make every effort to contact you before a scheduled water interruption so you can plan ahead.

 Small drinking water systems can be found in public buildings and facilities such as: